-1. NATURE OF OPERATIONS:
+1. Nature of operations:

 The Alumni Association of The University of British Columbia (the Association) was incorporated under the Society Act (British Columbia) in March 1946 with the primary objective of increasing the involvement of alumni in the activities of The University of British Columbia (the University).
+On November 28, 2016, the new Societies Act (British Columbia) became effective.
+The Association has transitioned to the new act on January 17, 2018.
 The direct revenue sources of the Association are not sufficient to cover its operating and capital expenditures and, as a result, the continued support of the University is required to finance the activities of the Association.